alefore/weblog/immutable-avl-trees.md

 #### AVL Trees: Insertion is Logarithmic

-To insert a new element into an AVL tree, we simply go down the tree to one of the nearest leafs (either the element immediately before or immediately after);
+To insert a new element into an AVL tree, we simply go down the tree selecting the branch that leaves us closest to the insertion point until we arrive to an empty tree and replace that empty tree with a new leaf tree containing the new element.
-once we're there, we replace the leaf with a new tree that contains the two elements.
-At this point, we move upwards doing rotations in order to preserve the AVL invariant.

-Each rotation executes in constant time and we have to do at most as many rotations as the depth of the tree (which is logarithmic to the number of elements in the tree), so the insertion into an AVL tree is logarithmic.
+For example, suppose we have the following AVL tree (A is an unexpanded subtree):

+        p
+       / \
+      A   s
+         / \
+        r   t
+       /
+      q

+If we wanted to insert an element immediately after `p`, we would use the new leaf as `q`'s left child.
+If we wanted to insert it after `q`, it would be its right child.

+The new tree won't necessarily be an AVL tree, but working our way upwards, starting at the insertion point and applying rotations as necessary, we can turn it into an AVL tree by applying at most a logarithmic number of constant-time rotations.

 #### AVL Trees: Deletion is Logarithmic